porphyrin/flexible-jekyll/_posts/2019-02-07-leading-great-meetings.markdown

 ## Spend at least *some* time on slide design.
-As a woman working in a male-dominated industry, I *still* feel slightly self-conscious when I'm tweaking the color scheme on a slide instead of writing code. **I'm nevertheless convinced that people are more engaged in meetings where they like looking at the material being projected,** and engagement is paramount.
+As a woman working in a male-dominated industry, I always feel self-conscious when I'm tweaking the color scheme on a slide instead of writing code. **I'm nevertheless convinced that people are more engaged in meetings where they like looking at the material being projected.** And engagement is paramount to a productive meeting.

 >This isn't to say that you need to go crazy aligning every detail on the slides, or picking the perfect font style.
-But if your slides are more visually appealing than your audience's email inbox, chances are that's where they'll keep their attention.
+But **if your slides are more visually appealing than your audience's email inboxes, chances are that's where they'll keep their attention.**

 ## Phrase your follow-ups.
 You just presented a clear and compelling analysis, and your audience is bought-in and excited.
 Nice work!

-This is the time where the requests for follow-up work will likely pop up.
-In the moment, it's easy to get caught up and agree to a ton of new work.
+This is the time when requests for follow-up work will likely pop up.
+In the moment, it's easy to get caught up and agree to a ton of new work, especially with the excited energy in the room.
 This topic could easily warrant its own post, but for now, I offer the following tips:

 **1. Avoid language that means different things to different people.**
 My favorite example is the word "easy."
 Technical folks typically use the word "easy" to mean "oh yeah, that is a thing that is physically possible for us to do."
 Non-technical folks often use "easy" to mean "we can do that quickly."
-See where communication could break down here?
-I have seen friction arise when an engineer described a mundane, but very time consuming, ask as "easy" only to have a business-side consumer assume that meant the task would be quick.
+See the danger here?
+From personal experience, I can attest that friction arises when an engineer describes a mundane, but very time consuming, ask as "easy" only to have a business-side consumer assume that means the task will be quick.
+You can imagine the frustration when the two parties realize the miscommunication.

-**2. Manage potential scope creep with kindness.**
+**2. Proactively and gracefully manage scope creep.**
-Don't be afraid to ask for follow-up meetings to discuss an ask, rather than agreeing to it outright, to ease the optics of publicly saying "no" to an ask from another team.
+Saying "no" to an ask for follow-up work is as much art as it is skill.
+We want to help our colleagues out, and saying "no" can easily feel like the antithesis of being a team player.
+But as many wise people have pointed out, saying "yes" to one task means saying "no" to another.
+If the follow-up work is out of scope, or will delay work that is higher priority for your company, resist the strong temptation to immediately agree to it.
+If your company culture allows it, diplomatically reject the follow-up ask, while explaining your competing priorities.
+If however you work on a team where saying "no" in a public setting is not the norm, I recommend setting up a private follow-up meeting to discuss the work being proposed, and what priorities might out-compete it.

 ## And that's it!